-Further research could look more closely at historical trends and disease-specific incidence in any of the 37 countries with available data in order to draw inferences about specific public policy changes and whether these affected one gender more than another…?

-It is possible that male death reporting was more refined earlier on, and that the data for women became more refined during the study period, which would affect these data and the comparability of male and female data, but this would likely have resulted in rounded estimates for age at death for women in the earlier decades, and would not have changed the results that we report here.

 Another limitation of this study is that it cannot say whether there is a ‘natural / biological’ longevity advantage for women.
 If that were true then it could be that the period before the second World War was ‘unnatural’ for women; that is, if women do have a natural longevity edge over men, then perhaps the pre-war period when women in the USA had far fewer rights relative to men and maternal mortality was much higher was the high-risk period for women, negating their natural edge.
 Once equal rights, birth control and safer maternity practices had been better established, the natural advantage for women re-emerged.
+Alternatively there is no particular ‘natural’ difference and it is always determined by differing cultural practices.

+[NEW SUBSECTION: FURTHER RESEARCH]

+Further research could look more closely at historical trends and disease-specific incidence in any of the 37 countries with available data in order to draw inferences about specific public policy changes and whether these affected one gender more than another…?

+[NEW SUBSECTION: CONCLUSION]

-If the differences we see represent real trends, then the peaks in excess male compared to female mortality may represent points or periods in history when men experienced differential stress or threats to well-being, for example economic recessions within the context of male dominated economies.
+If the most recent differences we see represent real trends, then the peaks in excess male compared to female mortality may represent points or periods in history when men experienced differential higher stress or threats to well-being, for example economic recessions within the context of male dominated economies; much greater male rates of imprisonment due to committing crimes with economic reasons at their origin, and so on.

 This paper suggests that sex differences in life expectancy are not just natural differences but that they are also the result of historical societal trends where men and women were differentially protected or stressed compared to each other. ?